Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab03.md

 In this task, you will onboard a device to Microsoft Defender for Endpoint using an onboarding script.

->**Note**: As part of the initialization process, you may need to onboard devices to Defender for Endpoint.
-This involves installing agents or connectors on endpoints to enable monitoring and protection capabilities.
+>**Note**: Onboarding devices to Microsoft Defender for Endpoint is required to ensure that the security platform can actively monitor, protect, and respond to potential threats on each device within your organization's network.
+The onboarding process involves installing the necessary agents or connectors on devices, establishing a connection with Defender for Endpoint, and enabling the platform to carry out security functions.

 1. In Microsoft Defender portal in your browser.